geertj/restful-api-design/methods.rst

 RESTful principles, or that the API in question is naturally a better fit for an RPC type model.

 PATCH vs PUT
 ============

-In the HTTP RFC, PUT is defined to take a full new resource representation as the request entity.
-If only certain attributes are provided, it means that non-provided attributes should be removed (i.e. set to null).
+The HTTP RFC specifies that PUT must take a full new resource representation as the request entity.
+This means that if for example only certain attributes are provided, those should be remove (i.e. set to null).

-An alternative method called PATCH `has been proposed recently
+An additional method called PATCH `has been proposed recently
 <http://tools.ietf.org/html/rfc5789>`_.
-The semantics of this call are that
+The semantics of this call are like PUT
-like PUT it updates a resource, but unlike PUT, it applies a delta rather than replacing the resource with the new representation.
+inthat it updates a resource, but unlike PUT, it applies a delta rather than replacing the entire resource.
 At the time of writing, PATCH was still a proposed standard waiting final approval.

-Many current RESTful APIs use PUT but implement the PATCH semantics.
-Since this behavior seems widespread, and since requiring PUT to accept a full representation adds a high client overhead, my recommendation is to implement PUT as PATCH for now, until PATCH becomes widespread, at which point it can replace PUT and PUT can get its original meaning.
+For simple resource representations, the difference is often not important, and many APIs simply implement PUT as a synonym for PATCH.
+This usually doesn't give any problems because it is not very common that you need to set an attribute to null, and if you need to, you can always explicitly include it.

+However for more complex representations, especially including lists, it becomes very important to be able to express accurately the changes you want to make.
+Therefore, it is my recommendation now to both provide PATCH and PUT, and make PATCH do an relative update and have PUT replace the entire resource.

+It is important to realize that the request entity to PATCH is of a different content-type that the entity that it is modifying.
+Instead of being a full resource, it is a resource that describes modifications to be made to a resource.
+For a JSON data model, which is what this essay is advocating, I believe that there are two sensible ways to define the patch format.

+1. An informal approach where you accept a dict with a partial representation of the object.
+Only attributes that are present are updated.
+Attributes that are not present are left alone.
+This approach is simple, but it has the drawback that if the resource has a complex internal structure e.g. containing a big list of dicts, then that entire list of dicts need to be given in the entity.
+Effectively PATCH becomes similar to PUT again.

+2. A more formal approach would be to accept a list of modifications.
+Each modification can be a dict specifying the JSON path of the node to modify, the modification ('add', 'remove', 'change') and the new value.

 Link Headers
 ============